« Tango Band Starter Kit | Main | Cocoa Tango Extravaganza »

 Dinkytown parking can be tricky.
 On-street parking is free on Sundays, but is pretty sparse.
 There are 2 lots within easy walking distance.
 There is a free lot that you enter at the corner of 13th.
 Ave and 5th.
 St. There is a pay lot on 5th.
 St. between 13th and 14th.
 They sometimes close early and leave passive-aggressive notes on your car reminding you to pay up later.

-The waitstaff at the LPB are generally nice people, but have been known to be aloof or squirrelly.
-If you are nice to them, they'll be nice to you.
-Sunday night is the only night where they have to serve tables while people dance in the middle of the floor.
+The waitstaff at the LPB are generally nice people, Sunday night is the only night where they have to serve tables while people dance in the middle of the floor.
 The waitstaff does a great job of keeping out of the way of dancers, but it's super-important to leave your big, flashy show-tango moves at the dance studio.

 There is no cover charge to enter the LPB, but it is considered polite to at least buy a drink.
 No one will stop you if you don't buy anything, but it doesn't reflect well on the dance community.
 A venue can only pay a band if they make enough money on dinner and drinks to justify the expense.
 Uncountably many dance nights have been canceled all over the world due to dancers who only order a glass of tap water.